 Treadmill training for a marathon: Long runs

-The long run is essential to any marathon training programme.
+The long run is essential to any marathon training program.
 Running for up to three hours or more during peak weeks can be challenging outdoors, nevermind on a treadmill, so to help keep you on track, try some of the following: